tiny-breakfast/ask-trfzb/readme.md

 ## things I would do different next time around

-* I'd love to write it in Clojure.
+I'd definitely push more on my React skills. there are a number of finer points of React components that I'd like to explore more deeply. for example, I feel that my use of the `questionIdRef` is hacky, as are my nested `showAnswer` callbacks.

-* there are a number of finer points of React components that I'd like to explore more deeply. for example, I feel that my use of the `questionIdRef` is hacky, as are my nested `showAnswer` callbacks.
-I'd definitely push more on my React skills.
+I would try write the Ruby port of the Python code to be less of a line-for-line port. doing it line-for-line was a pragmatic choice that helped me to implement the code and learn about it at the same time.
+I think that the code could be pared down more to its essence by not feeling obligated to port it line-for-line.

 [challenge-docs]: https://gumroad.notion.site/Product-engineering-challenge-f7aa85150edd41eeb3537aae4632619f
 [askmybook]: https://github.com/slavingia/askmybook